Your Complete Travel Guide for Phuket First-Time Travelers

 Mobile Internet is available from all providers, with True Move offering 3G access from a limited network of base stations on the eastern coast, including Patong, Kata, and Karon.
 The best way to get a prepaid SIM card is to go to the True Move booth upon arrival at the airport.
 BUY A SIM (PHUKET AIRPORT PICKUP)

 Check Your Rented Vehicles

 Take note of any damages or problems on your self-drive rented vehicle before taking it out.
-Make sure to show these initial scratches or problems to the lender so it won’t be blamed on you.
+Ensure to show these initial scratches or issues to the lender so it won’t be blamed on you.

 Book in Advance

 Book VIP buses in advance if you want an assured seat.
 Spots can be competitive, especially during the peak season.

 Start with Patong Beach or any other beach on the island.
 Patong is the most popular, but it’s also packed with tourists.
 You have different options like the Karon and Kata beaches.

 Check out the Big Buddha and Wat Chalong Temples

 You can go to the Bang Pae Waterfall for some freshwater love before visiting the Karon Viewpoint.
 The viewpoint offers a fantastic view of the stretches of beaches.